lunakurame/squirrel-tale/doc/nuthead.md

-# Nuthead script interpreter
+# Nutcracker script interpreter

 ## Description

-Nuthead is an interpreter for the scripts used to animate entities, script NPCs and interactions with other objects.
+Nutcracker is an interpreter for the scripts used to animate entities, script NPCs and interactions with other objects.

 ## Example